 Whatever the ideological fad of the moment, American populism has always been home to a fascinating assortment of charismatic leaders, characters, kooks, cranks, and sometimes charlatans who have – with widely varying degrees of success – led the charge of ordinary folks who have gotten wise to the ways of the swamp.
 This attitude of skeptical resentment also makes populism a fertile field for the work of conspiracy theorists and other enthusiastic apostates from civic convention.
 After all, if the people in power are found to be rigging one part of the system, why not the rest?
 Every Man a King tells the stories of America’s populist leaders, from an elderly Andrew Jackson brutally caning his would-be-assassin, to William Jennings Bryan’s pre-speech routine that combined equally prodigious quantities of prayer and food, to Ross Perot’s military-style campaign that made even volunteers wear badges with stars to show rank.
 It is a rollicking history of an American attitude that has shaped not only our current moment, but also the long struggle over who gets to define the truths we hold to be self evident.

-Chris Stirewalt is a political columnist and author who served as political editor of the Fox News Channel, where he served on its election night decision desk, helped coordinate political coverage across the network, and frequently provided on-air analysis.
+Chris Stirewalt is a political columnist, author and former political editor for the Fox News Channel, where he served on the election night decision desk, helped coordinate political coverage across the network, and frequently provided on-air analysis.
 He is a senior fellow at the American Enterprise Institute (AEI), where he focuses on American politics, public opinion, and the media.
-He is a contributing editor and weekly columnist for The Dispatch and co-hosts a media criticism podcast, Ink Stained Wretches.
+He is a contributing editor and columnist for The Dispatch and co-hosts a media criticism podcast, Ink Stained Wretches.
 He is the author of Every Man a King: A Short, Colorful History of American Populists (Twelve Books, 2018), in which he looks at American populism through the lives of seven famous populists.